abarrows/template-nextjs-ui/README.md

 ### Semantic Versioning

-Within this application, there are two locations that are updated to denote what the current version is.
-These three values should always match each other:
+Within this application, there are files that need to be updated to denote what the current version is.
+These values should always match each other:

-- `/package.json`
+- `/package.json` (update `version`)
 - `/deployments/charts/Chart.yaml` (update `appVersion`)

 You can use the `bump-versions.yml` workflow to automatically increment the version number in both of these files.
 To run the workflow

 1. Go to the Actions tab in this repository.
-2. Select the Bump Versions workflow
+2. Select the "Bump Versions" action on the left hand side
-3. On the right side, click "Run workflow" and specify how you would want to increment the version number.
+3. On the right side on the "Bump Versions" action page, click "Run workflow" and specify how you would want to increment the version number.
-4. Click "Run workflow"/.
+4. Click "Run workflow".

 This will create a PR with the changes that should already be approved.